Q&A with Alice Feiring

 In the UK there has been a backlash against powerful, extractive meretricious wines.
 Is that also the case in the States?

-Do you think that your critiques make oenologists and professional journalist/pundits feel insecure because their livelihood depend on the received wisdom that there is a right way to do things and that certain wines are better than others?
+Do you think that your critiques make oenologists and professional journalist/pundits feel insecure because their livelihoods depend on the received wisdom that there is a right way to do things and that certain wines are better than others?

 I think the rise of natural wine is a threat to them yes.
 People chasing the market will always be insecure because they’re losing market share.
 So, what do you do if you created a biz and all of the sudden people want something else.
 If you make the wine that you want to drink, that’s the best thing.
 You will always find your customer as long as you don’t make millions of cases